Shapes of gravity: Tensor non-Gaussianity and massive spin-2 fields: Graviton non-Gaussianities

 \subsubsection{Graviton bispectrum from $\langle T\Sigma^{2}\rangle$}

-In this section, we discuss the graviton bispectrum arising from 3-point interactions involving two partially-massless fields and one massless graviton.
+In this section, we discuss the graviton bispectrum arising from 3-point interactions involving two partially massless fields and one massless graviton.
 This corresponds to the contribution of the $\langle T\Sigma^{2}\rangle$ wavefunction coefficient to $\langle\gamma^3\rangle$.
 This is the only coefficient which sources the $\ts$-independent component of $\langle \gamma^{3}\rangle$, and is therefore the most phenomenologically-interesting situation.

 The contribution from $\langle T\Sigma^{2}\rangle$ to $\langle \gamma^{3}\rangle$ is of the schematic form (see Fig.~\ref{fig:GravitonnPointFunctionsFromPMFields})

 as follows from an analysis similar to that of the preceding sections.
 The leading component of $\re \langle T\Sigma^{2}\rangle$ scales with conformal time as $\mathcal{O}(\ts^{-2})$, hence $\langle T\Sigma^{2}\rangle$ sources long-lived $\mathcal{O}(\ts^{0})$ graviton non-Gaussianities.
 We find the following shapes: \begin{itemize} \item The shape produced by the $b_{3a}$ coefficient is: